Caiyun-AI/DCFormer/pytorch/dcformer/README.md

 ## Compare the time taken to run a single step between DCFormer-7B and Llama3-7B.

+Compare the time taken to run a single step between DCFormer-7B and Llama3-7B when the context lengths are 1024 and 4096, respectively.

+### when a sequence length is 1024
 DCFormer (1024+not_compile) indicates that the text context length of DCFormer-7B's training data is 1024, and torch compilation is not used.

 DCFormer(1024+compile) indicates that the text context length of DCFormer-7B's training data is 1024, and torch compilation is used.